oliverlc/evil_eye_badge/README.md

 I was wearing these badges at the bi-annual UK hacker camp ElectroMagnetic Field (EMF).
 They didn’t quite get the interest I expected.
 Perhaps they were over-shadow by another of my projects: the LED light staff!

 The KiCad and Gerber files using the skull graphic from vectormagic.com are notable only by their absence.
 Apologies for that.
 I wanted to make sure I was on the right side of their licence and wasn't sure if this would count as distributing via another website.
-I assume their liscence is referring to distributing the vector original but don't want to risk it.
+I assume their licence is referring to distributing the vector original but don't want to risk it.

 ![Badge Front](badge_front.jpg?raw=true "Front view")